2020 - celebrating 20 years on!

 The original aims of the organisation stated at the launch in May 1999 were:

-Adult Literacy: maintenance of links with the Jamaica Foundation for Lifelong Learning (JfLL) which was JAMAL, providing computers, consultancy and resources
+Adult Literacy: maintenance of links with the Jamaica Foundation for Lifelong Learning (JfLL) which was JAMAL and is now part of HEART NTA, providing over 800 computers, consultancy, training and resources

-Training Trainers: the management over 30 DfID HE link visits for 4 years to enable sharing of good practice in adult education in Family Learning, Workbased Learning and Use of IT in Learning Centres
+Training Trainers: the management over 30 DfID HE link visits to Jamaica and to UK for 4 years to enable sharing of good practice in adult education in Family Learning, Workbased Learning and Use of IT in Learning Centres

 School Links: the development the Widening Horizons links between UK and Ja Schools, The Jamaican Ministry of Education and Local Authorities supporting two Local Authority exchange visits.